- About ORP

 The three tributaries selected so far in Maryland are part of the Choptank River Complex on Maryland’s eastern shore.
 The Choptank River’s headwaters are in Delaware, and it is the longest river on the Delmarva Peninsula.
 Many residents in the area are employed in agricultural fields or as commercial fishers.
 Additional information on Choptank River Complex work can be found on the Chesapeake Bay Program website.

 Click on the links below to find out more about progress on each of the three tributaries in Maryland where restoration is already underway.
-Additionally, reports on the status of Choptank River Complex projects are published annually.
-Click here to access the 2014 Report.
+Oyster restoration implementation reports can be found HERE.